 Air Transport Training College (ATTC) was established in 1999 as the Professional Development Centre of the Singapore Institute of Aerospace Engineers (SIAE).
-The college is registered with both the Accounting and Corporate Regulatory Authority (ACRA) of Singapore and the Committee for Private Education (CPE) is part of SkillsFuture Singapore (SSG) with the registration number 199901790H.
+The college is registered with both the Accounting and Corporate Regulatory Authority (ACRA) of Singapore and the Committee for Private Education (CPE) with the registration number 199901790H.

 Within the Singapore Airworthiness Requirement (SAR) framework, regulated by the Civil Aviation Authority of Singapore (CAAS), ATTC is a SAR Part 147 Approved Maintenance Training Organisation (CAAS Approval No: MTO/002).
 This means ATTC is approved to offer training programmes that meet SAR-66 basic knowledge and initial skills requirements in Aircraft Maintenance, Repair and Overhaul MRO activities.
 ATTC has also obtained the Republic of Maldives MCAR-147 approval to provide Part-66 basic knowledge and aviation skills training including the conduct of MCAR-66 basic knowledge examinations.

 ATTC is concurrently a SkillsFuture Singapore Approved Training Organisation (ATO), having been awarded ATO No.00161 on 2 August 2007.
 On 1 September 2007, ATTC was appointed by SkillsFuture Singapore as a CET (Continuing Education & Training) Centre for the Aerospace industry.